Yni-Viar/scp-continued-procedures/README.md

 - It is a recursive acronym - **S**CP: **C**ontainment **P**rocedures

 ### Notice about Android version
-**The game will be incompatible with Google Android 16 QPR2 and later since 2026-2027!** (Xiaomi, Android forks and VR devices are *probably not affected*)
+**The game will be incompatible with Google Android since 2026-2027, unless Google provides method for disabling verification for developers!** (*Xiaomi, Android forks and VR devices are probably not affected*)
 Tutorial to install apps without Google verification coming soon

 ## License: